 Waikiki, Spouting Fresh Water

-Waikiki, named from the Hawaiian word for “spouting fresh water,” refers to the springs that once fed into swamp lands separating Waikiki from the rest of Honolulu.
+Waikiki, named from the Hawaiian word for “spouting fresh water,” refers to the springs that once fed into swamp lands.
+The swamps separated Waikiki from the rest of Honolulu.
 Located on the south shore of Honolulu, Waikiki Beach is Oahu’s as well as Hawaii’s primary and most popular resort area.
 Today, Waikiki still holds true to its name, as it is a spring for fresh new expressions of island traditions.

-In 1901, the historic and still operating Moana Surfrider Hotel was built in Waikiki in anticipation of more visitors coming to the islands fueled by increased worldwide awareness of Hawaii as tourist destination.
+In 1901, a local businessman built the Moana Surfrider Hotel in Waikiki in anticipation of more visitors coming to the islands.
+During this time, worldwide awareness of Hawaii as tourist destination was increasing.
 Both the Moana Surfrider Hotel, known as the First Lady of Waikiki, and the The Royal Hawaiian Hotel, called the Pink Palace of the Pacific, were popular Waikiki recreational locations for soldiers and sailors during WWII.
-In January of 1942, the Royal Hawaiian Hotel was leased exclusively to the United States Navy as a rest and recuperation center for those serving in the Pacific.
+In 1942, the US Navy exclusively leased the Royal Hawaiian Hotel as a rest and recuperation center for servicemen.

 The Waikiki Reclamation Commission in 1907 led efforts to drain the surrounding swamps, improved roads and built new bridges to Waikiki an effort to increase commercial growth, tourism and travel to Oahu.
 Such efforts were instrumental in enabling hotel and resort development throughout Waikiki.

-The beaches along Waikiki are white and picturesque, but for reasons previously explained, are generally not very wide.
-There are designated areas along Waikiki beach where visitors can enjoying the ancient Hawaiian sport of surfing.
-Waikiki’s waves are known for their long rolling break, providing the optimal long boarding experience for novice visitors and veterans of the sport alike.
-Here, Olympic gold-medal winning swimming and iconic Hawaiian waterman, Duke Kahanamoku, taught surfers and canoe paddling in the early 1900’s and was called the “father of modern surfing.”
-A statue of Hawaii’s Duke can be found in Waikiki.
+The areas along Waikiki beach where visitors can enjoying the ancient Hawaiian sport of surfing.
+Waikiki’s waves are known for their long rolling breaks.
+They provide the optimal long boarding experience for novice visitors and veterans of the sport alike.
+Here, Olympian and iconic Hawaiian waterman, Duke Kahanamoku, taught surfers and canoe paddling in the early 1900’s.
+The Duke is famous for being the father of modern surfing.
+One can a statue of Hawaii’s Duke in Waikiki.

-Check out the Honolulu Zoo, where you can see a wide variety of animals as well as beautiful native Hawaiian flowers and vegetation.
+Check out the Honolulu Zoo.
+Here, you can see a wide variety of animals as well as beautiful native Hawaiian flowers and vegetation.

-Visit the Waikiki Aquarium, where you can see a wide range of fish and marine wildlife that populate Hawaii’s offshore environment.
-Here you can also find the Hawaii’s State fish, which just might be the most difficult fish name to say, the humuhumunukunukuapua’a.
+Visit the Waikiki Aquarium, where you can see a wide range of Hawaii’s reef fish and marine wildlife.
+When you get there, you can see Hawaii’s State fish, the humuhumunukunukuapua’a.

 Arrange to take lessons for the time-honored Hawaiian tradition of hula dancing.
 Places like the Royal Hawaiian Center can provide these at short notice.

 Waikiki also hosts numerous cultural events, outdoor performances, hula dancing and concerts at varying times throughout the year.
-A number of these events can be found at Kapiolani Park, a 500-acre park created by King Kalakaua in the 1870’s and is the largest park in Waikiki as well as in all of Honolulu.
-Within the park is the Waikiki Shell where you can attend concerts by various musical groups as well as those performed by the Honolulu Symphony.
+You can find a number of these events at Kapiolani Park.
+King Kalakaua created this 500 acre park in the 1870’s and is the largest park in Honolulu.
+Within the park is the Waikiki Shell.
+Here, you can attend concerts by various musical groups as well as those performed by the Honolulu Symphony.

-And you always want to top off a dish in Hawaii with some hot malasadas (hole-less Portuguese-style donuts) at Leonard’s Bakery located next door to Waikiki in Kapahulu.
-Other famed local eateries can be conveniently found in Kapahulu, like Ono Hawaiian Food or Rainbow Drive Inn, where you can get one of Hawaii’s best plate lunches.
-The best part is, if you run out of food options in Waikiki, food-lovers can opt for the eventful and award-winning Culinary Tours in Honolulu.
+Enjoy hot malasadas (hole-less Portuguese-style donuts) at Leonard’s Bakery in nearby Kapahulu.
+You can find other famed local eateries in Kapahulu.
+There are places like Ono Hawaiian Food.
+Or you can try Rainbow Drive Inn where you can get one of Hawaii’s best plate lunches.
+If you run out of food options in Waikiki, food-lovers can opt for the eventful and award-winning Culinary Tours in Honolulu.